-Computer vision is a powerful technology that can be combined with various applications and touch devices to realize many practical use cases.
+Obviously computer vision is a powerful technology that can be combined with various applications and touch devices to realize many practical use cases.

 Nowadays, computer vision applications have become ubiquitous.
 It’s hard to imagine where the computers’ ability to “see” what’s going on around them has not yet been exploited.

-If you have any great ideas on how to apply Computer Vision technology – drop us a line, and we’ll have a chat about how Azati can help your business.
+So if you have any great ideas on how to apply Computer Vision technology – drop us a line, and we’ll have a chat about how Azati can help your business.